 Do you remember paint by numbers?
-I used to love doing them but mixing the numbers up ( yeah I was that kid) my son however is all about numbers and this was a fun way to make something festive but also let his interest in math be spotlighted.
+I used to love doing them but always mixing the numbers up ( yeah I was that kid).
+My son, however, is all about numbers.
+This Christmas tree math activity is a fun way to make something festive but also let his interest in math be spotlighted.
 You could do this with shapes, or letters too.
 I didn’t tell him that the final result was a Christmas tree so it was fun to have him “decode” the craft as we went.

 - Write out the numbers on the paper in a design.
 I did green outline, with random colors and green in the middle.

 - Start gluing the pom poms on using the code.

 a creature was stirring by Clement C. Moore and Carter Goodrich was a recent find at the library.
 Around the holidays, my son and I attack the stacks like soldiers on a mission.
 We’re looking for the sticker on the binding indicating it’s a Christmas themed book.
 We found this book yesterday, and what a find!
 The book is an adaptation of the classic ‘Twas a Night Before Christmas with a little boy interrupting the poem with his own rhyming story.
 It’s an adorable story about a little boy who simply can’t sleep and truly wants to be good but is oh so worried Santa will think he is naughty.
 I adore this book.
 It’s simple and fun and a great addition to the classic that so many of us have been read and will read to our kids this Christmas.